sirfredrick/blog.sirfredrick.com/content/posts/learning-posix-shell.md

 When I first started out using Linux I excitedly "distro-hopped" in virtual machines to try and find what flavor I liked best.
 As I result of this, I tried a FreeBSD virtual machine and was surprised with how much software was available.
-I also discovered that common utilies like `grep` and `sed` didn't have all the features of their GNU counterparts.
+I also discovered that common utilities like `grep` and `sed` didn't have all the features of their GNU counterparts.
 From then on I knew I had to work on learning POSIX shell and to shun any bashisms.